The War of Art

 Resistance has only one strategy: Distract us from our lofty goals with small immediate pleasures.
 We don’t abandon our dreams, we just…postpone getting to them.
 We don’t decide not to paint today, we just…have sex.
 Or shop.
 Drink.
 Eat crap.
 Watch TV.
 Or have an exciting life.

 What’s that?
 Here comes the tough love.
 Want to get your work done?
 Get out of all personal trouble.
 In a high-drama relationship?
 Say goodbye.
 Specialize in interesting foibles?
-Get dull.
-Nursing your victimhood?
+In Book I, Pressfield tells you to get dull.
+Don’t nurse your victimhood.
 Stop looking for rescue.
-Spending all your free time helping others?
+Don’t spend all your free time helping others.
 Cut back.
+[To buy the paperback from Amazon, click here.
+For the Kindle edition, click here.]

 In Book II, Pressfield suggests what to do after we’ve joined the battle.
 It’s this simple: Turn pro.
 That is, take what we want to do as seriously as the job we hope soon to abandon.
 Show up regularly.
 Turn off the music.
 Say hello to fear — Henry Fonda, all his life, threw up before he went onstage — and plunge in.
 Don’t complain.
 Don’t spend a second imagining what to wear at the awards ceremony.
 In fact, don’t even think about awards.
 Just…get ‘er done.